Crestview closes parks, cancels events

 This includes the cancellation of all public and private events scheduled at these facilities, including the Crestview Community Center and Warriors Hall.

-►RELATED: CORONAVIRUS NWF - What’s open & what’s not? - A list of closures and what is still open

-►RELATED: TRACK THE CORONAVIRUS: Interactive map from FDOH with updates and places

-“We want to assure citizens that government is still functioning,” said City Manager Tim Bolduc.
+“We want to assure citizens that government is still functioning,” City Manager Tim Bolduc said.
 “All City Council and Local Planning Agency meetings scheduled through April 15 will take place, and at this time, citizens can attend meetings open to the public, but we are encouraging residents to view the live proceedings on Facebook.”

 Residents will be able to provide feedback during the meetings, which will be live-streamed by Crestview Community Television.
 City staff will monitor the feed and relay comments and questions at the appropriate time, making the meetings fully interactive.